 5. Antler Hill Village: In addition to the winery, Antler Hill Village is home to the farm, where you can get a taste of what life was like for those who lived on the estate raising livestock and tending crops.
 Children will delight at the opportunity to meet the farm animals and play on the playground.
 In the heart of the Village, stop in at The Biltmore Legacy museum to see special historical exhibits, grab an ice cream at The Creamery, shop at the stores and or dine at Cedric’s Tavern.
 The Village is also where you may find artist demonstrations or live music.

 6. Guided Outdoor Adventures: Play in Biltmore’s 8,000-acre backyard!
-Choose from Biltmore Estate tours and adventures such as fly fishing, river rafting/kayaking, biking, Segway tours, Land Rover tours and falconry.
+Choose from Biltmore Estate tours and adventures such as fly fishing, river rafting/kayaking, biking, Land Rover tours and falconry.
 All these experiences (and more) are available to daytime guests, overnight guests and annual passholders for an additional charge.
 Many of the experiences do require making a reservation in advance.

 7. Biltmore by Horse: Biltmore has been named one of the top places in the world to go horseback riding.
 Biltmore offers a variety of guided horseback rides and tours for a truly memorable adventure.
 Or, enjoy a relaxing journey on a horse-drawn carriage led by Belgian draft horses.

 8. Dining: Choose from six restaurants that range from fine to casual dining.
-Biltmore Estate’s working farm provides the fresh herbs, salad greens, meets and eggs for many of the dishes served.
+Biltmore Estate’s working farm provides the fresh herbs, salad greens, meats and eggs for many of the dishes served.
 Biltmore sources prime cuts of hormone-and-antibiotic-free beef and lamb from estate-raised Angus cattle and White Dorper sheep.
 Other ingredients such as mountain trout and farmstead cheese are sourced from local farmers.

 9. Shopping: Discover treasures and purchase unique gifts at the estate’s charming shops.
 Shop arts and crafts, fashion, home accents, wines, books, toys and Christmas wares.
 There’s even a confectionery where you can choose from a tempting array of sweet treats.